othnielObasi/genai-governance-standard/stage-2-toolbox/README.md

 Stage 2 translates the Stage 1 control baseline into **practical artefacts that teams can use during design, build, and review**.

-It answers:
+It answers the question:

-> How do teams implement the baseline controls in practice?
+> How can baseline GenAI controls be applied consistently in practice?

-This toolbox is intentionally **implementation-agnostic** and safe to share publicly.
+This toolbox is intentionally **implementation-agnostic** and designed for **broad reuse across organisations and environments**.

 ---

 ## What This Stage Provides

 For each control area, this stage includes:

-- intent
+- control intent
-- applicability
+- applicability guidance
 - example artefacts
 - validation checklists
 - common failure patterns

+These elements are intended to support **consistent interpretation and application** of the baseline controls defined in Stage 1.

 ---